TunaLobster/ardupilot_wiki/common/source/docs/common-omnibusnanov6.rst

 Subsequent firmware updates
 ---------------------------

-Follow the instructions `here <https://ardupilot.org/plane/docs/common-loading-firmware-onto-pixhawk.html>`__ but choose "Load Custom Firmware" and browse to the respective "arduXXX.apj" file for the "OmnibusNanoV6" target, or your own .apj file if building your own firmware.
+Follow the instructions :ref:`here <common-loading-firmware-onto-pixhawk>` but choose "Load Custom Firmware" and browse to the respective "arduXXX.apj" file for the "OmnibusNanoV6" target, or your own .apj file if building your own firmware.

 .. image:: ../../../images/openpilot-revo-mini-load-firmware.png
     :target: ../_images/openpilot-revo-mini-load-firmware.png